bsingh1597/bloom-filter-proxy/README.md

 decided to gain hands-on experience in implementing them.
-Following our professor\'s recommendation, this project is inspired by the first example in the paper 'Sample network Application having distributed caching in the paper Network Applications using Bloom Filters: A Survey'
+Following our professor\'s recommendation, this project is inspired by the first example in the paper 'Sample network Application having distributed caching in the paper Network Applications using Bloom Filters: A Survey
 \[2\].

 Let us consider a scenario where this project could be particularly